** single-gpage.php **

 • Increase dietary salt intake (10 g daily)

-• Advise avoidance of prolonged standing, dehydration and heat exposure
+• Advice avoidance of prolonged standing, dehydration and heat exposure

-• Lower recumbent (seated) calf clench exercises to prevent venous pooling
+• Lower recumbent calf clench exercises to prevent venous pooling

 Other useful resources: STARS (Syncope Trust and Reflex anoxic Seizures) www.stars.org.uk

-Please ensure ALL criteria are met before referral:
+Please ensure all boxes are ticked before referral:

-• Recent ECG and blood tests (FBC, U&E, TFT)
+☐ Recent ECG (only when clinically indicated) and blood tests (FBC, U&e, TFT)

 Leave feedback